netfoundry/minimal-mistakes/docs/_pages/v1-guide-rapidapi.md

 ### Create the Bridge Gateway

 Every AppWAN needs a bridge gateway to enable Ziti clients.
 Choose a georegion near the client for best performance.
 A gateway is a type of endpoint through which traffic may flow from clients to services.
+You could skip this step if you're not following the example to use a Ziti client.

 ```bash
 ❯ http POST https://netfoundryapi.p.rapidapi.com/networks/4a566244-d9d6-4a92-b40d-385570cfa3d1/endpoints \